 While bamboo fly rods tend to be heavier than graphite fly rods, the additional weight in bamboo is what makes it easier to cast short line lengths using this type of rod.
 Bamboo also has natural flexibility because the fibers vary in density.
-This natural flexibility can really enhance the feel of your fly line as it loads on the rod.
+This natural flexibility can really enhance the feel of fly lines when loaded on the best bamboo fly rods.

-When learning how to make a bamboo fly rod, there are several different methods, tools, and techniques that can be used.
+When learning how to make bamboo fly fishing rods, there are several different methods, tools, and techniques that can be used.
 The simplest method can be separated into eight steps.
+If the steps below seem too complex, you can always shorten the process somewhat by buying prepared bamboo fly rod kits.

 Step 1: Materials

 Gather your rod making materials.
 First, you will need a 10 to 12-foot piece of Tonkin cane, which is the type of bamboo most often used in rod making due to its long, dense fibers.
-You can order Tonkin cane online from one of several importers.
-Other items you will need include: a heat gun, rod gluing binder, a froe (wood knife), lock planes, a scraper plane, splicing blocks, standard screwdriver with sharpened blade, dial calipers, a 60-degree dial indicator depth gauge, machined nickel silver rod ferules, guides, silk thread, and three steel planning forms.
+You can order Tonkin cane online.
+Other items you will need include: a heat gun, a rod glue binder, a wood-cleaving froe, lock planes, a scraper plane, splicing blocks, standard screwdriver with sharpened blade, dial calipers, a 60-degree dial indicator depth gauge, machined nickel silver rod ferules, guides, silk thread, and three steel planing forms.

 Step 2: Splitting